Ozel0t-G/Audity-Streamline-the-Audit-Process/README.md

-# Audity — Streamline the Audit Process
+# Audity — Streamline the Cybersecurity Audit Process

 **Audity** is a local-first, security-first audit and assessment workspace for cybersecurity consultants, CISOs, GRC teams, auditors, and security managers.